Enfamil Linked to Necrotizing Enterocolitis: A Comprehensive Review

 References

-- Clinical trial: exclusive human milk vs formula and NEC
+1. Clinical trial comparing human milk vs formula for NEC

-- Preterm pig study on formula feeding and gut microbiome
+3. Preterm pig study on formula and gut microbiome

 This page is for educational and informational purposes only and is not medical or legal advice.
 Consult a licensed professional for case-specific guidance.